 Jeffrey: What's your favorite salutation?

 Jeffrey: What's your favorite exclamation?

-Coya: I do say oh my God all of the time. [crosstalk 01:05:47], and I put a lot of exclamation marks in all of my writing.
+Coya: I do say oh my God all of the time.
+Yeah.
+And I put a lot of exclamation marks in all of my writing.
 Facebook keeps flagging my regular posts as spam because I use all caps and exclamation so often.